mawaddahH/Eid-Mubark-Card/README.md

 ### Further Assistance:

 If you encounter any issues with the download functionality or any other aspect of the application, please feel free to open an issue in the GitHub repository.
 We welcome your feedback and contributions to improve the Eid Greeting Card Generator and ensure it works seamlessly for all users.

+## Acknowledgments

+This project was designed for the Maweiza Association with the aim of enriching the digital celebration of Eid.
+A special thanks to the Maweiza Association for their support and inspiration throughout the development process.

+## Contributions

+Contributions are welcome!
+If you have ideas for new features or improvements, please open an issue or submit a pull request.

+Thank you for your interest in the Eid Greeting Card Generator.
+We hope this tool adds a touch of personalization and joy to your Eid celebrations.